 There are two ways to share playlists in the Spotify desktop app.
 The first way is to find the playlist you want to share in the Playlists section of the app’s left-column navigation.
 Right-clicking on any playlist in that section will bring up a contextual menu that includes a variety of available actions, including “Share.”
 Moving your cursor to the Share option reveals a second layer with all of your sharing options:

 As with the mobile app, each of these sharing options behaves a little differently.
 The biggest difference with the desktop sharing options is with the last two: Copy Embed Code and Copy Spotify URI.

 Copying the embed code lets you paste a chunk of HTML into a web page, or sometimes a social media site like Facebook.
-Doing so adds a self-contained Spotify web player to a web page that is pre-populated to play the playlist you are sharing.
-With the Spotify URI, you’re copying a smaller chunk of code, kind of like a web address or URL, but one that only works within the Spotify mobile or desktop apps.
+Doing so adds a self-contained Spotify web player to a pre-populated web page to play the playlist you are sharing.
+With the Spotify URL, you’re copying a smaller chunk of code, kind of like a web address or URL, but one that only works within the Spotify mobile or desktop apps.
 You could send someone a Spotify URI via email if you knew they had one of the apps on their device, but otherwise, the regular Playlist Link is a safer bet.

 - The best encrypted messaging apps for iOS and Android

 - The best Facebook Portal tips and tricks

 - What is WhatsApp?